nlpwithdeeplearning/nlpwithdeeplearning/nlpqb/bayes.md

+---
+layout: page
-# Text Classification with Naive Bayes - 2
+title: Text Classification with Naive Bayes - 3
+published: false
+---

 ### What is text classification?
 Text classification is the task of assigning a label or category to an entire text or document.